whscienceteacher/whscienceteacher.github.io/README.md

 [Pendulum](/pendulum/) - **Physics** - Change the mass and string length of a pendulum and watch it swing.
 Height and velocity shown on screen.
 Students can measure the period by hand with a built in stopwatch.
 Data can be exported as csv.
 Also available [with damping](/pendulumdamped/) and in a [simpler version](/pendulumsimple/) without velocity and data export.

 [Pull Cart](/pullcart/) - **Physics** - Push or pull on a cart through a spring.
 The app records force and acceleration and graphs them so students can figure out the mass is the slope.
 Can export the data as csv.
+See also the [pull cart no randomness](/pullcart/nr/) so that data are perfectly linear and the [pull cart find mass](/pullcart/findmass/) where the mass of three carts is unknown and students analyze the data to it.

 [Roller Coaster Motion](/rollercoastermotion/) - **Physics** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.
 Also availible in a [version where the cart rolls back](/rollercoastermotionrollback/) if it stops on the hill.
 Also available as a [vertical roller coaster](/verticalrollercoaster/) that goes up at a constant speed and then falls.